nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 **A**: Install the application in the other computer and overwrite the empty data file with the file <file_name.extension> that contains the data of your current doTASK manager.

 **Q**: If I had keyed in the wrong details for a recently added task, how do I change it?<br>
-**A**: Head to the â€œrecently addedâ€� tab and select the task that you have just added (it should be at the top of the list).
+**A**: Head to the recently added tab and select the task that you have just added (it should be at the top of the list).
 Click on the task and edit accordingly.
 Click done after completion.

 **Q**: How do I clear all tasks?<br>
 **A**: Under the `help` button, there will be a reset feature.
 It automatically wipes the saved data.